Witco Corporation: History

-The company, originally called Wishnick-Trumpeer Chemical Company, was incorporated on May 6, 1920 in Chicago by Robert Wishnick, a son of a Russian Jewish immigrant, and his two friends, brothers David and Julius Trumpeer.
+The company, originally called Wishnick-Tumpeer Chemical Company, was incorporated on May 6, 1920 in Chicago by Robert Wishnick, a son of a Russian Jewish immigrant, and his two friends, brothers David and Julius Tumpeer.
 The company would purchase in bulk various chemicals, primarily carbon black and coloring agents used in the printing industry, throughout the Midwest, and resell them in smaller batches in Chicago.
-Wishnick held the majority (51%) ownership in the company, the two Trumpeer brothers held 10% each, and the rest was split among several smaller investors.
+Wishnick held the majority (51%) ownership in the company, the two Tumpeer brothers held 10% each, and the rest was split among several smaller investors.

 Within the first year of existence, the company faced the Depression of 1920–1921, resulting in decreased sales, and was forced to cut costs wherever possible, including Wishnick's own salary, reduce profit margins, lay off their already minimal staff, and work on increasing the sales volume.
 The measures were successful and the company even managed to turn a profit after one year.
 In 1922, the company acquired 20% interest in a carbon black manufacturing plant in Swartz, Louisiana and started to market their product on the commission basis.
-By 1923, the company expanded further and opened an office in New York, which Julius Trumpeer would head.
-However, within a short time Trumpeer got homesick and asked to return to the Chicago area, with Wishnick replacing him in New York.
+By 1923, the company expanded further and opened an office in New York, which Julius Tumpeer would head.
+However, within a short time Tumpeer got homesick and asked to return to the Chicago area, with Wishnick replacing him in New York.

 In 1924, noticing the ever increasing sales of asphalts to the rubber industry, the company purchased the first manufacturing facility of their own, Pioneer Asphalt Company in Lawrenceville, Illinois.
-By 1926, asphalt products constituted so much of the company's business, that the Board made a decision to shorten the name of the company to Wishnick-Trumpeer Incorporated.
+By 1926, asphalt products constituted so much of the company's business, that the Board made a decision to shorten the name of the company to Wishnick-Tumpeer Incorporated.
 The business continued to boom throughout the rest of the 1920s, until 1929, when the company was faced with another challenge—the Great Depression.